guillemforto/peterpan/README.md

 ## Running the code

-pip install keras
+`pip install keras`

-This tutorial assumes a Python 2 or Python 3 development environment with SciPy, NumPy, and Pandas installed.
+This tutorial assumes a Python 2 or Python 3 development environment with SciPy, NumPy, and Pandas are installed.

 The tutorial also assumes scikit-learn and Keras v2.0+ are installed with either the Theano or TensorFlow backend.